2022

 Pedemonte, Martín; Panizo-LLedot, Ángel; Bello-Orgaz, Gema; Camacho, David

-Exploring multi-objective cellular genetic algorithms in community detection problems Inproceedings
+Exploring multi-objective cellular genetic algorithms in community detection problems Proceedings Article

 In: International Conference on Intelligent Data Engineering and Automated Learning, pp. 223–235, Springer 2020.